 Moringa powder contains all 9 essential amino acids

-Analytically, the percentage of amino acids of moringa powder is (1):
+Analytically, the amino profile of moringa powder is (1):

 |Essential animo acids||Quantity (%)||Other amino acid||Quantity (%)|

-Moreover, besides moringa leaves, moringa seeds are also rich in protein.
-Moringa seed flour is about 19% protein (3).
-Furthermore, moringa seed flour has higher protein digestibility than leaf flour.
+Moreover, all parts of moringa are high in protein.
+Besides moringa leaves, moringa seeds are also rich in protein.
+Moringa seed flour is about 19% protein, it’s easily digested, and also contains all 9 essential amino acids (3).

 Moringa powder is high in vitamin E